Chart Color Schemes

 Canning Vale's residents boast exceedingly positive health performance metrics with very low prevalence of common health conditions across all age groups

-Health outcomes data shows excellent results in Canning Vale, with very low prevalence of common health conditions across all age groups.
+Health outcomes data shows excellent results for Canning Vale based on AreaSearch's assessment of mortality rates and chronic condition prevalence.
+The area has very low prevalence of common health conditions across all age groups.

 Frequently Asked Questions - Health